How many hours do I need to prepare for my exam?

-For example, a candidate who has passed Cambridge English: First (FCE), aligned to level B2 on the CEFR, might need approximately 200 hours of lessons and supervised study to prepare for the Cambridge English: Advanced (CAE), which is aligned to level C1.
+For example, a candidate who has passed B2 First (previously known as Cambridge English: First), at level B2 on the CEFR, might need approximately 200 hours of lessons and supervised study to prepare for the C1 Advanced (previously known as Cambridge English: Advanced), which is aligned to level C1 on the CEFR.

-However, there are a number of factors that can affect how long it might take you to achieve your desired level of English, including:
+However, there are a number of factors that can affect how long it will take to increase your level of English, including:

 - your language learning background